There are four differences between a De Novo application and a 510k submission, and they do not include time or money.

 The best regulatory experts plan regulatory submissions months before the performance testing is completed, and often the strategic regulatory pathway is determined before the design of the device even begins.
-If your design team is developing an innovative technology, you may have difficulty finding a predicate device that is substantially equivalent to your device.
+If your design team is developing innovative technology, you may have difficulty finding a predicate device that is substantially equivalent to your device.
 If you have not completed a De Novo application before, where do you start?

 History of the De Novo

 Historically, a De Novo application required that your device be submitted through the 510k process first.
 If the FDA determined that your device was not substantially equivalent to the predicate you chose, then you received a “Not Substantially Equivalent” (NSE) letter from the FDA.
 Once you receive an NSE letter, you have three options: 1) select a different predicate and re-submit, 2) re-submit the device through the Pre-Market Approval (PMA) process, or 3) submit the device through the De Novo application process.
 You were not allowed to submit a De Novo application until you received an NSE letter.

 The De Novo application process was revised on July 9, 2012 to allow manufacturers to submit a De Novo application without a preceding 510k submission.
 This was done because there are many products that are technologically equivalent to a predicate device, but the indications for use are quite different.
 For example, many in vitro diagnostic (IVD) products are indicated for the diagnosis of new viruses, but the device uses technology equivalent to another IVD product the manufacturer already makes.
 For this reason, most of the first 100+ De Novo application approvals were for IVD products.

 Draft Guidance Document

 The De Novo application process still (updated September 6, 2017) does not have an approved final guidance document.
 For now, there is only a draft guidance document.
 However, with the new fees being charged for De Novo applications as part of MDUFA IV for FY 2018 FDA user fees, you can expect that a final guidance document with an application checklist will be expedited.

 Pre-Sub Meetings Prior to a De Novo Application